NateyJay/YASMA/README.md

 `config.json` is human-readable and can be pretty easily modified manually, though not normally advisable.

 All modules will automatically produce `config.json` if it is not found, and use lazy evaluation looking for included values.
-This makes it easy to jump in at a later step if you have done prior analyses.
+This makes it easy to jump in at a later step if you have done prior analyses separately.

-Modueles can be run simply with `yasma.py [module] -o output_directory_path [...]`.
+Modules can be run simply with `yasma.py [module] -o output_directory_path [...]`.
 The only required option for all modules is `-o, --output_directory`, and yasma will automatically tell you if you are missing any other inputs.

 ### Preliminary step - *inputs*